Install MySQL in Docker Container on Debian 12 with Easy Steps

 Conclusion

-At this point, you have learned to Install MySQL in a Docker Container on Debian 12 by pulling the latest MySQL image and running the container on your server by using the Docker Run command.
+At this point, you have learned to Install MySQL in Docker Container on Debian 12 by pulling the latest MySQL image and running the container on your server by using the Docker Run command.
 Also, you can easily connect to your MySQL shell.

 Hope you enjoy it.
-You may be interested in these articles:
+You may also interested in these articles:

 Install Ruby on Rails on Debian 12 Bookworm